sweissman59/event-emitter/README.md

 ```
 npm test
 ```
-Test results will print to the console, with additional code coverage available in the `coverage` directory.
+Test results will print to the console, with additional code coverage information available in the `coverage` directory.